skalalab/flim_playground/README.md

 To be developed.

 # Deployment
 It is deployed on using streamlit's cummunity server at: [https://flim-playground.streamlit.app/](https://flim-playground.streamlit.app/).
 It is free and will automatically fetch the new commits and update the app.
+The first time visit will have longer delay because Streamlit is managing in the background to set up machines and a python environment to run this app.

 # Progress
 - 12/6/24: bootstrapping the app with very minimal elements.
 Finished the deployment.